 China's Didi worth US$68 billion after US debut

-REUTERS: Didi Global Inc shares ended their first day of US trading slightly over their initial public offering (IPO) price, valuing the ride-hailing giant at US$68.49 billion in the biggest US listing by a Chinese company since 2014.
+NEW YORK: Didi Global shares ended their first day of US trading slightly over their initial public offering (IPO) price, valuing the ride-hailing giant at US$68.49 billion in the biggest US listing by a Chinese company since 2014.

 The stock market debut vindicated Didi's decision to moderate its valuation expectations, after investors raised concerns over the pace and profitability of its expansion in new services and foreign markets.